C Introduction:

 Basic Data Types

-The basic data types are integer-based and floating-point based.
-C language supports both signed and unsigned literals.
+basic data types are integer-based and floating-point based.
+C language supports

 Data Types